SConsul/sconsul.github.io/projects.md

 title: Projects
 permalink: /projects
 ---
 Here is a non-exhaustive list of the major non-research projects I have done as an undergraduate at IIT Bombay.
+For more projects check my [GitHub profile](https://github.com/sconsul){:target="\_blank"}.

 # 2019